 Sheryl Lightfoot

 Sheryl Lightfoot is Anishinaabe from the Lake Superior band of Ojibwe.
 She is the University of British Columbia’s Senior Advisor to the President on Indigenous Affairs and the Canada Research Chair of Global Indigenous Rights and Politics.
+She is the Vice Chair and North American Member on the United Nations Expert Mechanism on the Rights of Indigenous Peoples (EMRIP).

 Here is what Sheryl had to say…